-Hauora Hokianga is acknolwedged by the Ministry of Health and Northland District Health Board as being a Māori Health Provider.
+Hauora Hokianga is acknowledged by the Ministry of Health and Northland District Health Board as being a Māori Health Provider.
 The Trust is an organisation owned and governed by Māori (but not exclusively Māori), that provides contracted health and disability services to a Māori (but not exclusively Māori) community.

 18 (81%) of the Trust board's current 22 members are of Māori descent.
-The Trust's rules require a greater than 50% Māori govenorship at all times.
+The Trust's rules require a greater than 50% Māori governorship at all times.

 The Trust Meets Monthly